 - average merit- or need-based $ awarded

 Now, some of the above items may not interest you.
 And if that’s the case, then don’t include it.
-Taylor your research based on what is valued information for your family.
+Tailor your research based on what is valued information for your family.

 While you are doing this, it’s also a good time to look it up on google maps and see how many hours it is away from home, if you aren’t familiar with it already.